Caring for God's Creation

 Lenten Creation Care Resources

-Earth Ministry/WAIPL’s Prayer and Action Guide for a Lenten Fast from Carbon
+Earth Ministry/WAIPL’s Prayer and Action Guide for a Lenten Fast from Carbon - Editors note: We've reached out to WAIPL to note that the download is not working at the moment.

 This Lenten prayer guide features seven prayerful reflections (for Ash Wednesday and the six Sundays of Lent), which include insights on regional impacts of climate change, Scripture readings and prayers, and actions of individuals wanting to reduce their carbon footprints.
 An excellent resource for weekly bulletin inserts, adult forums, and even personal devotions.